nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 `clear`

 <div markdown="block" class="alert alert-primary">:bulb: Accidentally cleared your list?
-Worry not as you can use the `undo` command to recover your data!
+Fret not as you can use the `undo` command to recover your data!

 </div>